Origins of the Scottish Surname of Hope - Section 2.2

 For more about Robert Swynhope go to the Swynhope-Soonhope page.

-The surname Hope is not quite as common in the English Border Counties compared with the Scottish Borders however their origin must be interwoven with that of the Scottish Border Hopes.
+The surname Hope is fairly common in the English Border Counties, particularly Northumberland and their origin must be interwoven with that of the Scottish Border Hopes.
 The Border Hopes on both sides must have been involved in the "Reiving Times" of the Fourteenth-Sixteenth centuries and hence at times sadly must have been in conflict with each other.

 ___________________________________________________________________